 16. Tsitsikamma National Park

 Tsitsikamma, meaning ‘clear sparkling water’, extends across both the Eastern Cape and the Western Cape provinces.
 The location is an idyllic experience of indigenous fauna and flora with its many hills and livestock seen roaming the area.
-This is the only place in South Africa which combines terrestrial, coastal and marine ecosystems.
+This is the only place in South Africa that combines terrestrial, coastal and marine ecosystems.
 Its nearest airport is the Port Elizabeth airport, Tsitsikamma is a short drive away when driving west along the Garden Route via the N2.

 Adventure calls from every part of this region.
 Before entering Tsitsikamma lies Bloukrans, the world’s highest bungee jump of 216 meters.
 Enjoy a walk to the Big Tree, an 800-year-old Outeniqua Yellow tree, and South Africa’s national tree.
 More recently planted yellow trees line the walking trails.
 Enjoy a canopy tour through the trees or take a hike along the Otter Trail.
 The variety of bird species and tall slopes along the way will have you feeling immersed in nature.
 Tall canyons are created by striking fissures created in the rocks, opening up canoeing trails and streams.

 Storm’s River in the eastern section of the Park provides ample accommodation and is most popular for its white river rafting experience down the Gorge.
 The Storms River kayak and lilo adventure offered by Untouched Adventures is a great way to experience the depths of Tsitsikamma which cannot be witnesses on foot.
-The travel company supplies the kayak and the lilo which is a custom-designed inflatable mattress which passes through natural caves, ancient forests and quiet pools.
+The travel company supplies the kayak and the lilo which is a custom-designed inflatable mattress that passes through natural caves, ancient forests and quiet pools.
 This is a guided tour and the guides are familiar with the varying water depths making a guided tour the best opportunity to go cliff jumping.

 Go on a bumpy Blackwater tubing ride through the Gorge or walk the Storm’s River Suspension Bridge.
-Enjoy lunch with a view at the popular Tsitsikamma Restaurant and fall asleep to the sound of the ocean where waves crash against the 180-metre-high cliffs after a long day of water sports.
+Enjoy lunch with a view at the popular Tsitsikamma Restaurant and fall asleep to the sound of the ocean where waves crash against the 180-meter-high cliffs after a long day of water sports.

 17. Betty’s Bay